Frequently asked questions

 Q: Can I opt out of having my wedding blogged or facebook’ed?

 A: My business thrives on being able to showcase my work and portfolio.
 How did you find me?
 How did you know you liked my work and wanted to contact me?
 I’m going to take a leap and say it’s it’s a 99.9% you saw my portfolio and photography before contacting me, even after hearing about me from a friend or family member.
-I would not be able to grow and support myself with this full time career if I have no portfolio to share with others, who like you, are looking to hire a wedding photographer.
+I would not be able to grow and support myself with this full-time career if I have no portfolio to share with others, who like you, are looking to hire a wedding photographer.
 This is something I’m very passionate about.
-I do respect my clients and would never post something that I wouldn’t want posted of myself online.
-If asked, I won’t tag you on facebook or use names, but I keep copyright to the photos so I am able to use them on my blog or website.
+I do respect my clients and would never post something that I wouldn’t want to be posted of myself online.
+If asked, I won’t tag you on facebook or use names, but I keep the copyright to the photos so I am able to use them on my blog or website.

 Post Production Questions

 Q: Do you touch up all the images?

 A: Yes, every single image you receive will have been through our basic post-production editing process.
 We ensure that the colors and quality of your images meet our highest standards.
 We use the latest in digital image editing software on color calibrated displays.
 We never give an image un-edited.

 We perform basic post-production on each and every delivered image at no additional charge.
 The goal of basic post-production is to create print-ready, professional-quality imagery that is vibrant yet natural.

 Included in basic post production is the following:

 Color Correction: We make sure an image is corrected for temperature and tint.